Salt Lake City

 If my street is receiving a surface treatment this year, does that mean it’s going to be reconstructed soon?

 Probably not.
-In fact, if your street is in good enough condition to receive a surface treatment, then it’s likely that it isn’t near the top of the list for a full reconstruction.
+If your street is in good enough shape to receive a surface treatment, then it’s likely that it isn’t near the top of the list for a full reconstruction.

 Why are surface treatments rescheduled?